It is the second coaching award of the year for Day, who was named the MPSF Coach of the Year last month.

 Since Rogers’ first conference title in 2009, Day has seen four more Falcons claim MPSF titles.
 Jenna Dudley earned the program’s first vault title in 2010, while Brittany Dutton and Lisa Wong shared the balance beam title in 2011.
 Most recently, Jessica Wallander matched the best score in MPSF history (9.925) to capture the vault title at the 2013 championship meet, while becoming the first Air Force gymnast since 2004 to set a program record.

-In addition to her conference title on the beam, Dutton claimed a share of the national title on the uneven bars at the 2011 USAG National Collegiate Championships - the first Air Force gymnast to earn a USAG national title since 2004.
+In addition to her conference title on the beam, Dutton claimed a share of the national title on the uneven bars at the 2011 USAG National Collegiate Championships – the first Air Force gymnast to earn a USAG title since 2004.
 Dutton was also named Gymnast of the Year by both the MPSF and USAG that season.
+Day coached his second USAG Gymnast of the Year in 2014, as Linnaea Hance captured the division’s top honor and the uneven bars title.

-Under Day's leadership, the Falcons have continued to improve their overall team scores, culminating in the highest score in nearly a decade (194.700) last season.
-In 2013, Air Force collected five of the six-highest scores of Day's tenure, while breaking the 193-point mark all five times.
-In addition, he has seen multiple gymnasts qualify to the NCAA Regional Championships, including a program-best four on two occasions (2010, 2013).
+Under Day’s leadership, the Falcons have continued to improve their overall team scores, culminating in the second-highest score in Academy history (195.300) in 2014.
+That year, Air Force collected eight of the 10 highest scores of Day’s tenure.
+He has seen multiple gymnasts qualify to the NCAA Regional Championships, including a program-best six in 2015.

-Away from the gym, eight of his cadet-athletes have earned selections to the academic all-conference team, while two claimed all-academic team honors from the National Association of Collegiate Gymnastics Coaches/Women, three have been chosen as Mountain West Scholar-Athletes and two have been honored as USAG Scholar-Athletes.
+Away from the gym, 14 of his cadet-athletes have earned selections to the academic all-conference team, while five have claimed all-academic team honors from the National Association of Collegiate Gymnastics Coaches/Women, three have been chosen as Mountain West Scholar-Athletes and seven have been honored as USAG Scholar-Athletes.
 In addition, Rogers was named to the academic all-district team by CoSIDA following the 2008 and 2009 seasons, while earning a prestigious NCAA Postgraduate Scholarship.

 Prior to accepting the assignment at Air Force, Day served as the head coach at TAGS Gymnastics in Eden Prairie, Minn.
 While at TAGS, he oversaw the design and implementation of team practices and facility issues.